Nortriptyline

 CERCA LETTERATURA

 1.Goldstein DJ, Corbin LA, Fung MC.
 Olanzapine-exposed pregnancies and lactation: early experience.
 J Clin Psychopharmacol.
 2000 Aug;20(4):399-403.
-MEDLINE

 Olsalazine